1579364808/PRD-Net/README.md

-# Multimodal Sentiment Analysis Projects
+# PRD-Net: Prototype Rectification and Denoising Network for Robust Multimodal Sentiment Analysis with Incomplete Data

-This repository contains implementations of several Multimodal Sentiment Analysis models.
+This is the official repository for the paper: **PRD-Net: Prototype Rectification and Denoising Network for Robust Multimodal Sentiment Analysis with Incomplete Data**.

 ## Projects